Get

 2. The Texture Is Interesting

-Another reason your cat may be eager to play with straws is that he finds the texture intriguing.
+Another reason your cat may be eager to play with straws is because they think the texture is intriguing.
 Straws are smooth yet crinkly, making them appealing for cats to chew.
 The cylindrical shape is fun for cats to bat around, and the hollowness of the straw makes it easy for your cat to carry around.

-Straws can also make fun sounds if your cat carries them or drags them around.
-Since straws can offer your cat many unique sensory experiences, your cat may be obsessed with them.
+Straws can also make fun sounds if your cat carries or drags them on the floor.
+Since straws can provide unique sensory experiences, your cat may be obsessed with them.

 3. Straws Remind Your Cat of Prey

-If your cat has spotted a straw blowing in the breeze of a fan or a window, the unusual movement of the straw may appear like prey to him.
-In this case, your cat will be eager to pounce on any straw he sees, especially if they keep engaging his prey drive.
-To prevent straws from triggering your cat’s instinct, you can keep any straws in a secure location.
+If your cat spots a straw blowing in the breeze from a fan or a window, the unusual movement of the straw may appear like prey.
+In that case, your cat will be eager to pounce on any straw they see, especially if it keeps engaging their prey drive.
+To prevent the straws from triggering your cat’s prey drive, you can keep them in a secure location.

 cat hunting mouse outdoor